draialexis/dice_console/README.md

 dotnet tool install --global dotnet-ef dotnet tool update --global dotnet-ef
 ```
 Now the migrations and DB.
 Since we have a `DiceAppDbContext` *and* and `DiceAppDbContextWithStub`, you will need to specify which one to use.
-Make sure you are in *DiceApp/Sources/Data*.
 ```
+cd Data
 dotnet ef migrations add dice_app_db --context DiceAppDbContextWithStub dotnet ef database update --context DiceAppDbContextWithStub --startup-project ../App
 ```